 If you’re selling your house and you received multiple offers, you might be asking yourself, “now what do I do?”
 Although multiple offers might be exciting to receive, it can also be overwhelming.
 Fortunately, there are 4 things you can do to help ease the burden and approach your multiple offers to your greatest advantage…

-How To Review Seller’s Market Offers In New Jersey, Brooklyn, Queens, Long Island
+How To Review Seller’s Market Offers In North Carolina & New Jersey

 First, sort the offers into those who are ready to buy and those who are buying contingent on something else.
 Some people put offers on houses contingent on them getting approved for a mortgage or contingent on them selling their house.